 Exploring a New School Schedule: Join the Hybrid Calendar Discussion

 Last February the theme of a four-day week emerged as a leading topic in a series of community surveys.
 By asking, "What are your thoughts, ideas, and concerns the district should consider around the idea of a four-day school week?," the district began the conversation by gathering initial impressions from the BA community concerning a four-day school week.
 More than 4,000 people took the time to respond to this question, and that feedback not only established a baseline sentiment for the idea, but it also helped the district leadership team begin the process of identifying challenges and opportunities associated with the proposal.
-The results of that survey can still be reviewed.

 The Why